r-lib/memoise/README.md

 ### Cache API

-It is possible to other caching backends with memoise.
+It is possible to use other caching backends with memoise.
 These caching objects must be key-value stores which use the same API as those from the [cachem](https://r-lib.github.io/cachem/) package.
 The following methods are required for full compatibiltiy with memoise: